chauhanvivekkkk/LINUX_LAB/EXP2/EXPERIMENT2.md

 ---------------------------------------------------------------------------

 ## <h1 style="background-color: pink;"> Modifying Permissions</h1>
-  ### Using `chmod` command
+  ### Using the `chmod` command
-- To change the permission and making `myfile.txt` executable for the user we can use the command
+- To change the permission and make `myfile.txt` executable for the user, we can use the command
 ```
 chmod u+x myfile.txt
 ```
  ### Output:
  ![Output](images/203.png)<br><br>
-- We can also change permission using numeric mode
+- We can also change permissions using numeric mode
 ```
 chmod 744 myfile2.txt
 chmod 754 myfile2.txt